Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 To complete this activity, prepare and submit the following entry (1 paragraph).

 Consider including responses to the following items below.
-(If you use a photo from microcosmos instead of your own photo make sure to refrence the source)
+(If you use a photo from microcosmos instead of your own photo make sure to refrence the source).

 A. What question or what range of questions did you ask?
 B. What did you see / find as a result?
-C. A great image or data to support your findings and conclusions (Note for 2020, does not have to be your own)
+C. A great image or data to support your findings and conclusions (Note for 2020, photo does not have to be your own).
 D. Your concluding thoughts or open questions.

 **Q.2.b.Welcome Makers!**

+You have been granted the status, **biologically empowered tinkerer of the microcosmic universe!** Your job is to explore nature, searching for tiny objects that might be useful either as inspiration, or as bits and pieces that might be directly reused to make something.

+Firstly, you have to learn to explore various realms of microcosmos.
+It does not matter if somebody has searched the same space 100 years ago or if engineers do not know how to begin to think about the tiny things you find.
+Hunt the patterns, solutions, and objects that can be explored with microscale observations.
+Such as how do plants transport water, how do grasshoppers hop without barrel rolling, how does a spider make a web, where do leaves go… You get the idea.

+Your goal is to go on a journey to find the answer yourself, without any other aids.
+Lots and lots of samples that could give you the diversity of answers you might be looking for.

+To complete this activity, prepare and submit the following entry (1 paragraph).

+Consider including responses to the following items below.
+(If you use a photo from microcosmos instead of your own photo make sure to refrence the source).

+A. What useful biological object or potential inspiration from nature did you find?
+B. How and where did these samples were found?
+C. A great image or data to support your findings and conclusions (Note for 2020, photo does not have to be your own).
+D. Your concluding thoughts or open questions.